Why is safety during workplace training a priority?

-How can AR/VR better ensure the safety of Workplace Training?
+How can AR/VR better ensure safe workplace training?

 “Thanks to its immersive capabilities, many organizations are making use of VR as a safety training tool.
 One major benefit is bringing trainees closer to real-world experiences without exposing them to real-world dangers.”Alan Ferguson, Safety and Health Magazine

-What are some examples of AR/VR being used to create safer workplace training today?
+What are some examples of AR/VR being used to create safe workplace training today?

 Social skills training is also being tackled with AR/VR.
-Using a virtual environment to provide therapy to those with Autism Spectrum Disorder provides a safe place for the user to experience a real-world interaction simulation and practice target social skills.
-Flexibility in VR programming allow for users in therapy to have unpredictable moments in a safe way, giving them the chace to build social skill in an environment without consequences.
+Using a virtual environment to provide therapy to those with autism spectrum disorder provides a safe place for the user to experience a real-world interaction simulation and practice target social skills.
+Flexibility in VR programming allow for users in therapy to have unpredictable moments in a safe way, giving them the chance to build social skills in an environment without consequences.

 “Only by exploring new ways of tackling the problem of social skills training for people with autism can we hope to gain further insights into what might be possible for intervention and training purposes.
 Virtual reality technology provides a unique viewpoint on this issue and should be welcomed, albeit with careful consideration.”Journal of Intellectual Disability Research

-What is a summary of the benefits of AR/VR in keeping workplace training safe for employees?
+What is a summary of the benefits of AR/VR for safe workplace training for employees?